Goldziher Prize 2019 Award Ceremony - Thursday, May 2, 2019, 6:00 - 8:00pm

-Merrimack College’s Center for the Study of Jewish-Christian-Muslim Relations (JCM), the Religion News Foundation, and The William and Mary Greve Foundation, proudly present the Goldziher Prize competition.
-The 2019 Goldziher Prize competition period is now closed.
+Merrimack College’s Center for the Study of Jewish-Christian-Muslim Relations (JCM), the Religion News Foundation, and The William and Mary Greve Foundation, proudly present the Goldziher Prize.
 The competition is hosted by Merrimack College in North Andover, MA., an independent college in the Catholic Augustinian tradition.
 The JCM Center’s mission is to “draw from the wisdom of our traditions, educate for religious literacy, and nurture spirituality, with care for one another and the Earth.”

-The purpose of the Goldziher Prize is to recognize journalists who counter narratives full of fear and hateful rhetoric with positive stories about Muslim Americans and the communities in which they live.
+The purpose of the Goldziher Prize is to recognize journalists who counter narratives full of fear and hateful rhetoric with insightful reporting about Muslim Americans and the communities in which they live.

 Ignac Goldziher (1850-1921) was a well-respected Hungarian Jewish scholar of Islamic jurisprudence.
 He is credited as one of the founders of Islamic Studies in Western and Central European universities, where Jews were just able to enter and where the study of Islam in European departments of religion was previously treated as a heresy.
 In the 1870’s, Goldziher toured Constantinople, Beirut, Damascus, Jerusalem and Cairo, where he became a student at Al-Azhar, the largest university in the Arab/Muslim world.
 There he prayed in a mosque and wrote in his diary, “In the midst of thousands of the pious, I rubbed my forehead against the floor… never in my life was I more devout … than on that Friday.”
 Goldziher believed Islam represented a pure monotheism and provided a touchstone for judging other monotheistic religions.